apollographql/federation/docs/source/other-servers.md

 ---
 title: Subgraph-compatible server libraries
+description: For use in a federated supergraph
 ---

-The following open-source GraphQL server libraries support acting as a subgraph in a federated graph, and their support is tracked in Apollo's [subgraph compatibility repository](https://github.com/apollographql/apollo-federation-subgraph-compatibility).
+The following open-source GraphQL server libraries support acting as a subgraph in a federated supergraph, and their support is tracked in Apollo's [subgraph compatibility repository](https://github.com/apollographql/apollo-federation-subgraph-compatibility).
 Check out the repository for details on the compatibility tests listed in the table below.

 > To add a library to this list, feel free to open an [issue](https://github.com/apollographql/apollo-federation-subgraph-compatibility/issues) or check out the [Apollo Federation Library Maintainers Implementation Guide](https://github.com/apollographql/apollo-federation-subgraph-compatibility/blob/main/CONTRIBUTORS.md) to learn how to submit a PR for your library!